 If you are planning to stay in the winter this hotel has ski in and out access.
 It is also only a few minutes' walk away from a number of lifts and gondolas.
 This hotel is expensive, but staying here is sure to be a highlight of your road trip.

-Enjoy luxury at the Grand Hotel in Salt Lake City
+Enjoy luxury in Salt Lake City

 The fancy and colorful Grand America Hotel in Salt Lake City offers luxury and class at every turn.
 Set in the city's downtown area, the location alone is a great reason to stay, but when combined with the amenities available and the reasonable price, the Grand America Hotel is an unbeatable deal.